Editorial Team

 Monica Swahn, Ph.D., Dean and Professor of Health Promotion and Physical Education in the Wellstar College of Health and Human Services at Kennesaw State University in the USA.
 She is trained as a psychiatric/alcohol epidemiologist and her main research interests pertain to health risk behaviors and disparities, focusing on the structural drivers and social determinants of alcohol use, violence and HIV/AIDS.
 She is committed to strengthening research and capacity building for alcohol prevention and mental health care in low-resource settings.

-Dr. Jinhui Zhao received his medical degree from Harbin Medical University, China, a Post-Graduate Diploma in Demography from Jawaharlal Nehru University, India, a MSc degree in Epidemiology and Diploma in Addiction Studies from the University of Toronto and his PhD in Community Health and Epidemiology from Memorial University of Newfoundland, Canada.
-He is currently working as scientist at the University of Victoria Canadian Institute for Substance Use Research (CISUR), Victoria, British Columbia, Canada.
-His research interests include epidemiology and statistics of substance use (alcohol, cigarette, illicit drugs and gambling).
+Jinhui Zhao, Ph.D., received his medical degree from Harbin Medical University, China, a Post-Graduate Diploma in Demography from Jawaharlal Nehru University, India, a MSc degree in Epidemiology and Diploma in Addiction Studies from the University of Toronto, Canada and his PhD in Community Health and Epidemiology from Memorial University of Newfoundland, Canada.
+Dr. Zhao is a scientist at the Canadian Institute for Substance Use Research (CISUR), University of Victoria, Victoria, British Columbia, Canada.
+His research focus on epidemiology and statistics of substance use (alcohol, cigarette, illicit drugs and gambling) including exploring the relationship between substance use, alcohol-related policies and diseases.

 Manuscript Manager